AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 >[!NOTE]
 >
->The data flows shown in the diagram are consistent across most enterprise implementations.
+>The high-level data flows shown in the diagram are consistent across most enterprise implementations.
 The key component that can make implementations unique is the way you build your catalog (especially for B2B).
-You should carefully map your catalog architecture to the [Commerce web APIs](https://developer.adobe.com/commerce/webapi/get-started/) to avoid complications.
+You should carefully map your catalog architecture to the [Commerce web APIs](https://developer.adobe.com/commerce/webapi/get-started/).

 ## New SVG